KilledByAPixel/SpaceHuggers/README.md

 ![Screenshot](/screenshot.png)

 # How To Play
-- Use D-Pad or WASD to move
+- Use WASD or D-Pad to move
 - Z or Left click to shoot
-- X or middle click - Roll - breif invulnurabilty, does melee damage, boots, and puts out fire.
+- X or Middle click - Roll - breif invulnurabilty, does melee damage, boots, and puts out fire.
-- C or right click - Grenade - 3 per life, use wisely.
+- C or Right click - Grenade - 3 per life, use wisely.
 - Kill all enemies to complete the level.
+- You start with 9 lives and get 3 extra lives for completing each level.
-There is a radar on the bottom of the screen.
+- There is a radar along the bottom of the screen showing nearby enemies.
 - You can also use a Xbox style controller, connect up to 4 for co-op play!
+- For optimal play experience use Chrome in full screen mode.

 # Features
 - Custom game engine written during the compo I will release separatly soon.